 How to take a screenshot in Linux with Scrot

-Scrot is nothing different from a usual terminal-based application which lets you take screenshots in Linux.
+Scrot is nothing different from a usual terminal-based application that lets you take screenshots in Linux.
 To install it in your OS just type sudo aptitude install scrot in the Terminal and press enter.
-After installing it, you could start taking screenshots by using the command scrot MyScreenshot.png.
+After installing it, you can start taking screenshots by using the command scrot MyScreenshot.png.
 You could also use your own file names.

 Screenshot in Linux with the GNOME Panel screenshot